afra16181falakh/Cats-and-Dogs-Classifications/README.md

 ```

 ## Results
 The trained model achieves an accuracy of approximately **X%** on the test dataset.
-Below is a sample confusion matrix and accuracy plot
+Below is a sample confusion matrix and accuracy plot.